 David Fleischer, MD, is an experienced clinician in food allergic diseases and has a research focus on food allergic diseases.

-The primary dietician, Michelle Henry, MPH, RD, provides outstanding nutritional expertise in pediatric gastroenterology, hepatology, and food allergy.
-Angela Haas, MA, SSS-SLP, and Nancy Maune, OTR, are experienced members of the Feeding Program at Children’s Hospital Colorado who provide diagnostic and therapeutic expertise when necessary.
+The primary dietitians, Taryn Brennan, RD and Kelly Klaczkiewicz, RD, provide outstanding nutritional expertise in pediatric gastroenterology, hepatology, and food allergy.
+Angela Haas, MA, SSS-SLP, Nancy Maune, OTR, and Holly Knotowicz, MS, CCC-SLP, are experienced members of the Feeding Program at Children’s Hospital Colorado who provide diagnostic and therapeutic expertise when necessary.

-The GEDP is coordinated by Stephanie Petersburg, PA, and Kathy Spomer, RN, with administrative support from Felicia Timoteo.
+The GEDP is coordinated by Joanne Newton, RN, BSN, CGRN and Kathy Spomer, RN, with administrative support from Ebony Jones and Linda Perez.

 Visit our web page at Children's Hospital Colorado website for more information about our Clinical Services at Children's Colorado.